aimms/documentation/webui/workflow-panels.rst

     :align: center

 In particular, the manual actions for expanding or collapsing a parent step in the panel will result in toggling the corresponding value of the ``openClose`` option between the values ``open`` and ``close``.
-Also, when the user navigates to a page which is a child step in a workflow, then the parent step of that child step is expanded and the child step itself is highlighted with the blue background in the workflow panel.
+Also, when the user navigates to a page which is a child step in a workflow, then the parent step of that child step is expanded and the child step itself is highlighted with a blue background in the workflow panel.

 Therefore, it is recommended that the open/close states configuration parameter mentioned above is writable (that is, not read-only by using a definition in the model).
 In this case, the workflow will work smoothly (without warnings) in interaction with the user actions for folding or unfolding parent steps and the configuration parameter will be automatically updated to stay in sync with the actual workflow states in the panel.

-If the app developer still decided to give a definition to this configuration parameter (so, making it read-only, which is not recommended), then a manual action for expanding or collapsing a parent step would result in an error stating that the configuration parameter may not be overwritten.
+If the app developer still decides to give a definition to this configuration parameter (so, making it read-only, which is not recommended), then a manual action for expanding or collapsing a parent step would result in an error stating that the configuration parameter may not be overwritten.
 Moreover, in such a case, the app developer should pay special attention not to use a dense definition (like 5000+ steps), which could result in a data overflow error and prevent the loading of the workflow altogether (see also the Configuration Error Validation section below).

-When the open/close states parameter is configured in the Workflow Settings (see further below), then its stored data is applied dynamically to the workflow(s) in the app such that the last saved states become persistent upon fully re-loading a WebUI page.
+When the open/close states parameter is configured in the Workflow Settings (see further below), then its stored data is applied dynamically to the workflow(s) in the app such that the last saved states become persistent upon re-loading a WebUI page.

-Changing states
+Changing States
 +++++++++++++++

 As mentioned earlier, the ``workflowPageState`` and ``pageDataState`` can be changed dynamically while the user performs actions in the workflow.
 The user can also be restricted from leaving a certain step if some data is incorrect or certain actions need to be performed before moving to any other step or page.